|

 Free Daily Headlines

-A Flat Rock man was sentenced to 20 years in federal prison this week after pleading guilty over the summer to charges related to conspiring to distribute fentanyl and methamphetamine.
+A 38-year-old Flat Rock man was sentenced to 20 years in federal prison last week after pleading guilty in June to charges related to conspiring while in state prison in Georgia to distribute fentanyl and methamphetamine.

-In addition to the time in federal prison, Les Corey Peak, 38, of Flat Rock, was also sentenced to five years of supervised probation, according to a press release from Russ Ferguson, the U.S. Attorney for Western North Carolina.
+In addition to the time in federal prison, Les Corey Peak was also sentenced to five years of supervised probation, Russ Ferguson, the U.S. Attorney for Western North Carolina, announced in a news release.

 Peak pleaded guilty on June 23 to conspiracy to possess with intent to distribute controlled substances.
 He remains in federal custody pending placement by the Federal Bureau of Prisons at a designated facility.